-The purpose of study was to investigate the factors affecting the learning of English language by earners with specific learning difficulties in the selected schools of the zone.
-The study also established teachers' attitude towards learners with difficulties and English language as a subject.
+The purpose of study was to investigate the factors affecting the learning of English language by learners with specific learning difficulties in Kiliman Primary Schools, Kenya.

+The study also established the teaching approaches used by teachers teaching English Language, Educational resources used, during the teaching and learning of English language.
+The research also established teachers' attitude towards learners with difficulties and English language as a subject.